auth0/docs/articles/rules/references/user-object.md

 # User Object in Rules

-The `user` object stores information about the logged in user, returned by the identity provider.
-It is generated when a user authenticates, before rules run.
+The `user` object stores information about the logged-in user, returned by the identity provider.
+It is generated when a user authenticates and before rules run.
+Because of the [order of events](/rules/index#authentication-transaction-flow) when a user authenticates, changes made to a user's profile from within a rule will only be available in the current user object if you also save the changes to the user object from within the same rule.

 ## Properties